cablehead/stacks/README.md

 # make sure dev console is disabled

 # update Cargo.toml and tauri.conf.json for new version
-# set RELEASE to the new version, e.g
+# export RELEASE to the new version (with the 'v'), e.g
 RELEASE=v0.5.2

 ./scripts/build.sh